Windows user and political pundit Andrew Sullivan has recently decided to switch to the Mac after experiencing a disastrous Windows XP upgrade.

 The details of his WinXP Nightmare are on the Web site.
 And you can check out

-for more on the Windows-Mac debate.
+the e-mail section for more on the Windows-Mac debate.
 (Thanks to MacCentral reader Ray Ciscon for alerting us to this goodie.)